Dale Robertson

-Dayle Lymoine Robertson (July 14, 1923February 27, 2013) was an American actor best known for his starring roles on television.
+Dayle Lymoine Robertson (July 14, 1923 – February 26, 2013) was an American actor best known for his starring roles on television.
 He played the roving investigator Jim Hardie in the television series Tales of Wells Fargo and railroad owner Ben Calhoun in Iron Horse.
-He often was presented as a deceptively thoughtful but modest Western hero.
+He often was presented as a deceptively thoughtful and modest Western hero.
 From 1968 to 1970, Robertson was the fourth and final host of the anthology series Death Valley Days.
-Described by Time magazine in 1959 as "probably the best horseman on television", for most of his career, Robertson played in western films and television shows—well over 60 titles in all.
+Described by Time magazine in 1959 as "probably the best horseman on television", for most of his career, Robertson played in Western films and television shows—well over 60 titles in all.

 Early life

 Born in 1923 to Melvin and Vervel Robertson in Harrah, Oklahoma, Robertson fought as a professional boxer while enrolled in the Oklahoma Military Academy in Claremore.

 During this time Columbia Pictures offered to test Robertson for the lead in their film version of Golden Boy, but Robertson turned down the trip to Hollywood for a screen test.
-He didn't want to leave the ponies he was training, nor his home, and the role went to William Holden.
+He did not want to leave the ponies he was training, nor his home, and the role went to William Holden.

 World War II

-During World War II, he was commissioned through Officer Candidate School, and served in the United States Army 322nd Combat Engineer Battalion of the 97th Infantry Division in Europe.
+During World War II, he was commissioned through Officer Candidate School, and served in the U.S. Army's 322nd Combat Engineer Battalion of the 97th Infantry Division in Europe.
 He was wounded twice and was awarded the Bronze and Silver Star medals.

 Career

 Early roles

-Robertson began his acting career by chance when he was in the United States Army.
-When he was stationed at San Luis Obispo, California, Robertson's mother asked him to have a portrait taken for her because she didn't have one; so he and several other soldiers went to Hollywood to find a photographer.
+Robertson began his acting career by chance when he was in the army.
+When he was stationed at San Luis Obispo, California, Robertson's mother asked him to have a portrait taken for her because she did not have one; so he and several other soldiers went to Hollywood to find a photographer.
 A large copy of his photo was displayed in his mother's living room window.
 He found himself receiving letters from film agents who wished to represent him.
 After the war, Robertson's war wounds prevented him from resuming his boxing career.
 He stayed in California to try his hand at acting.
 Hollywood actor Will Rogers Jr., gave him this advice: "Don't ever take a dramatic lesson.
 They will try to put your voice in a dinner jacket, and people like their hominy and grits in everyday clothes."
 Robertson thereafter avoided formal acting lessons.